 – J.R.R.
 Tolkien, The Lord of the Rings, 1954

-You have two options when you design your world: top-down or bottom-up.
-In brief, top-down would mean developing the whole world, or at least a more substantial part of the world, before focusing on local areas.
+You have two options designing your world: top-down or bottom-up.
+In brief, top-down means developing the whole world, or at least a more substantial part of the world, before focusing on local areas.
 Bottom-up means that you start with a small area, then expand the horizon as your story requires it.

-The Dungeon Master’s Guide (2014) suggests bottom-up by establishing a home base, the closest village, a couple of dungeons, and build for there.
+The Dungeon Master’s Guide (2014) suggests bottom-up by establishing a home base, the closest village, a couple of dungeons, and build from there.
 For the most part, I agree with this approach.